UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_05.md

 ```

 Notes:

-We showed earlier that we could also call the function by specifying
-`exponent=5`.

-Another way of calling this would be to also specify any of the argument
-names that do not have default values, in this case `numerical_list`.

-What happens if we switch up the order of the arguments and put
-`exponent=5` followed by `numerical_list=numbers`?

-It still works\!

 What about if we switch up the ordering of the arguments without
 specifying any of the argument names.